-- “Climate change is projected to have severe impacts on the frequency and intensity of peak electricity demand across the United States” by Maximilian Auffhammera, Patrick Baylisc, and Catherine H. Hausman, PNAS, 21 February 2017.
+- “Climate change is projected to have severe impacts on the frequency and intensity of peak electricity demand across the United States” by Maximilian Auffhammera, Patrick Baylisc, and Catherine H. Hausman in PNAS, 21 February 2017.
 Uses the “modest warming RCP4.5 scenario” and “the higher emissions scenario RCP8.5”.

-- “A model integrating longshore and cross-shore processes for predicting long-term shoreline response to climate change” by Sean Vitousek et al, Journal of Geophysical Research – Earth Surface, April 2017.
+- “A model integrating longshore and cross-shore processes for predicting long-term shoreline response to climate change” by Sean Vitousek et al. in Journal of Geophysical Research – Earth Surface, April 2017.
 Uses RCP 4.5.
 Gated.

 - “Impacts of climate change on European hydrology at 1.5, 2 and 3 degrees mean global warming above preindustrial level” by Chantal Donnelly et al in Climate Change, July 2017 — Uses RCP2.6, RCP4.5, and RCP 8.5.